 I taught high school physics & astronomy for six years before going to law school, five of those were in Lexington Massachusetts, with one in Edinburgh Scotland on a Fulbright teacher exchange.

 After law school, I became a public defender and stayed with the agency for six years.
 As an attorney, I started asking questions about how we used data; this led to me making suggestions, and before long, I moved from my role as a line attorney to that of data scientist.
 I started freelance writing, took on some Suffolk Law students as interns, and began teaching there as an adjunct professor.
-In 2017, I left the defenders and joined Suffolk full-time to start the Lab.
+In 2017, I left the defenders and joined Suffolk full-time to start the Lab where I got to work building legal AI.
+This was back when AI meant machine learning.

 My "AI" hot take goes something like this.
 I am a contextual contrarian.
 If you are on the AI Hype Train™ I will try hard to derail you—pointing out the very real dangers people are facing in the here & now from "AI" tools.
 But if you dismiss the pro-social uses of "AI" out of hand, I'll point out where it can be used to help those in need.

 I live outside Boston with my wife and two children.
-I like drawing and painting, playing with LEGO, and fidgeting with Rubik's Cubes.
+I like drawing and painting, playing with LEGO, fidgeting with Rubik's Cubes, and writing mini crosswords.
 On weekends my kids and I read the Sunday comics, go on adventures in Minecraft, and play the role of tiny-wildlife photographers on walks around our neighborhood.
-To round out the "book jacket bio," I'm the author of a programing language for lawyers, QnA Markup, an award-winning legal hacker, inventor, Eagle Scout, ABA Legal Rebel, and Fastcase 50 honoree.
+To round out what's starting to sound like a "book jacket bio," I'm the author of a programing language for lawyers, QnA Markup, an award-winning legal hacker, inventor, Eagle Scout, ABA Legal Rebel, and Fastcase 50 honoree.
 Back when Twitter still existed, and before I left, the ABA thought I was a good follow, and I was briefly worth interviewing about online political videos.

 This website is a place for me to share some of my work and play, along with thoughts that don't fit nicely into a social media post.
 If you're looking to talk, or follow my work, I suggest finding me on Bluesky @davidcolarusso.com.